fly-apps/redis/README.md

 redis-server --requirepass $REDIS_PASSWORD --bind 0.0.0.0 --dir /data/ --appendonly yes
 ```

-This sets up ...

-It then starts up the Redis server, giving it a password to require and a directory to persist into using .
+The two `sysctl` calls set up the environment so that Redis doesn't throw warnings about memory and connections.
+The script then starts up the Redis server, giving it a password to require and a directory to persist into using .
 Now we need to make those changes apply to a new Redis deployment.
 For that we use this `Dockerfile`:

 ```dockerfile
 FROM redis:alpine